 The offloading operation can be modeled via a cost graph, where finding the optimal solution for offloading is equivalent to finding the constrained shortest path in this graph [12], [32], [33].
-Zhang et al. [15] modeled a mobile application as a general topology, which consists of a set of fine-grained tasks.
-Each task within the application can be either executed on the mobile device or on the cloud.
+Zhang and Wen [15] modeled a mobile application as a general topology, which consists of a set of fine-grained tasks.
+Each task within the application can be either executed on the MD or on the cloud.
 By using arbitrary topographical consumption graphs, Wu et al. [16] proposed a graph-cut-based partitioning algorithm, which determines whether the parts of the tasks run locally or offload to the cloud server.
-The decision engine in this proposal is placed at the mobile device aiming at finding a group of tasks for offloading, by which the execution time of a mobile application and the energy consumption of a mobile device are reduced.
+The decision engine in this proposal is placed at the MD aiming at finding a group of tasks for offloading, by which the execution time of a mobile application and energy consumption of an MD are reduced.

-Preferably the graph partitioning between IoT devices and cloud/edge servers should be dynamic and the offloading decisions should be made adaptively at runtime.
+Preferably, the graph partitioning between IoT devices and cloud/edge servers should be dynamic and the offloading decisions should be made adaptively at runtime.
 However, only homogeneous resources are considered in these studies, and unlike them, we consider the edge and cloud computing to be heterogeneous environments to support the IoT applications running on diverse devices in a better manner.

-2.3 Optimization-based Offloading Decisions
+C. Optimization-Based Offloading Decisions